Ada-Developers-Academy/core-unit-2/building-an-api/models-setup.md

 ### !end-callout

-## Introduction: Hello Books API
+## Hello Books API

-We are using the Hello Books API.
+### Before This Lesson

+This lesson uses the [Hello Books API](https://github.com/AdaGold/hello-books-api).
+Before beginning this lesson, we should have covered:

+- Cloning the repo onto our machine
+- Creating and activating a virtual environment
+- Installing dependencies
+- Running the Flask server
+- Creating basic endpoints
+- Testing those endpoints in Postman

 ## Creating the Database